-One of the most popular is starting an online business on the internet which is a low cost business you can operate from home.
+One of the most popular is starting an online business on the internet which is a low-cost business you can operate from home.

-A popular business to start is a self employed courier business as all you need is a van and insurance.
+A popular business to start is to become a self-employed courier as you only need a van and valid insurance to begin working.
 The guide takes you through everything else.

 Other guides on starting your business you may find helpful:

-- business glossary
+- Business glossary

-- gross profit margin calculation
+- Gross profit margin calculation

-- entrepreneur ideas
+- Entrepreneur ideas

-- setting up a limited company
+- Setting up a limited company

-- starting a cleaning business how to start
+- Starting a cleaning business how to start

-- home office computer desks
+- Home office computer desks

 Writing a Business Plan

-For any new business a business plan is an essential document that covers all the essentials of what business objectives are going to be set and how they are to be achieved.
-Although it may seem a tough exercise to undertake it's worth it in the long run as many as 70% of businesses fail in their first year that didn't have a business plan.
+For any new potential venture, a business plan is a critical document covering the essentials of the setting and achieving business objectives.
+Although it may seem a tough exercise to undertake, it's worth it in the long run.
+As many as 70% of businesses fail in their first year that didn't have a business plan.